BasilAlluqmani/ToDoList/README.md

 ## :scroll: Description
 ---
-This is my application description, what you have learned and what you, and what the ideas you have added in this app
+I learned to use the recycler view, work with the room database and control the user interfaceو Some of the ideas I added to my app:
+1 - Language
+2 -AppBar

 ## :bulb: Motivation and Context
 ---